Published June 29, 2020

-For four days, high school and college students from across the nation will get a glimpse of the pharmacy profession at the third annual UB Pharmacy Summer Institute for High School and College Students.
+For three days this July, students from middle schools, high schools and colleges around the world will get a glimpse of the pharmacy profession at the fifth annual UB Pharmacy Summer Institute.

 The institute, hosted by the School of Pharmacy and Pharmaceutical Sciences, will provide more than 115 students with a virtual, in-depth educational program showcasing the ins and outs of pharmacy practice and pharmaceutical sciences.